SummerSlam (2017): Raw

 On the following episode of Raw, Brock Lesnar and Paul Heyman came out to celebrate Lesnar retaining the Universal Championship.
 They were then interrupted by Braun Strowman, who attacked Lesnar with two Running Powerslams.
 Later, it was announced that Lesnar would defend the Universal Championship against Strowman at No Mercy.
-Later in the show, John Cena moved over to the Raw brand and was interrupted by Roman Reigns, and then The Miz and Samoa Joe.
+Later in the show, John Cena moved over to the Raw brand and was interrupted by Roman Reigns, and then The Miz (who was furious over being in the SummerSlam dark match and jealous about Cena & Reigns being more over than him) and Samoa Joe.
 Cena and Reigns later teamed up and defeated Joe and Miz.
-The following week, Cena and Reigns were scheduled to face each other at No Mercy.
+On August 28, Cena and Reigns were scheduled to face each other at No Mercy, and they signed the contract for the match on Raw that night.

 Also on Raw, Jason Jordan wanted to face Finn Bálor.
 Raw General Manager Kurt Angle scheduled the match in which Bálor won.
 Both then participated in a battle royal to determine the number one contender for the Intercontinental Championship where Bray Wyatt caused Bálor's elimination, setting up a rematch for No Mercy.

 Dean Ambrose and Seth Rollins came out to celebrate becoming the new Raw Tag Team Champions.
 They were then interrupted by The Hardy Boyz, who congratulated them and challenged them to a non-title match that Ambrose and Rollins won.
 Cesaro and Sheamus were then granted their championship rematch at No Mercy.

 Sasha Banks came out to celebrate with the Raw Women's Championship.
 Alexa Bliss interrupted and invoked her rematch for the following week, where she regained the title, also continuing Banks' streak of losing in title defenses.
 Nia Jax congratulated Bliss, but then turned on her.
 The following week, Jax teamed up with Emma and defeated Bliss and Banks to make the No Mercy match a fatal four-way also involving Jax and Emma.
 Bayley then returned to make it a fatal five-way.